sweirich/pi-forall/notes3.md

 # Datatypes and Indexed Datatypes

-Today we'd like to add datatypes to Pi-Forall.
+Today we'd like to add datatypes to pi-forall.

 Unfortunately, datatypes are both: